 The A319 provides a new standard of service to markets where only the smallest jets have operated.

-In addition to the standard 124-seat configuration with a range of up to 3,740 nautical miles, Airbus offers an option with a seating capacity of up to 156 passengers – a version that is being ordered by an increasing number of low-cost airlines.
+In addition to the standard A319 124-seat configuration, Airbus offers an option with a seating capacity of up to 156 passengers – a version that is being ordered by an increasing number of low-cost airlines.
+Thanks to optimised use of cabin space, the A319neo (new engine option) will seat 140 passengers in two classes or up to 160 in a high-density layout with a range of up to 3,750 nautical miles.

 The A319 has the same optimised cabin cross-section as the other A320 Family members – which is the widest single-aisle fuselage on the market and sets the standards for passenger cabin adaptability in this segment.
 This allows for top-of-the-range comfort with generous seat width, or an extra-wide aisle for fast turnarounds.